Idyllwild County Park Rock Climbing

 Weather station 0.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Idyllwild County Park:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Idyllwild County Park:

 Featured Route For Idyllwild County Park